-In her latest series, “Small Moments” conjures from ordinary experience a hidden sense of all that is extraordinary — in just being alive.
+“Small Moments” conjures from ordinary experience a hidden sense of all that is extraordinary — in just being alive.
 Each image can be an instant that is free of ornament, implicit of his or her story, its cracking surface about to burst and slip into the future.

 In the series “Character Reference”, Mak infuses her photographic work with contemporary allusions to icons from literature, folklore and mythology.
 By staging scenarios around story lines and characters, she visually depicts fictional figures and re-interprets the narrative.

 Mak’s work often touches on themes of longing, and the individual’s connection to the inner self.
 The “Hidden Nature” series is inspired by the great German painter, Caspar David Friedrich (1774-1840).
 Friedrich suggests that, “the painter should paint not only what he has in front of him, but also what he sees inside himself”.
 Moodily presented, these large-format colour photographs speak to the unexpected beauty that comes with spatial isolation and meditation.

 The series, “Of One’s Own” consists of interior portraits where the woman is engaged in a quiet act or looking at the world outside.
 Such a moment may be a metaphor for an opening into another plane.
 Or, it may be an antecedent or a recurring process for which a woman creates or excels in her art.